Argentina's Fernandez has hematoma removed from brain

 | BUENOS AIRES

-The president's medical team issued a statement saying the operation took place without complications and that Fernandez was recovering in the intensive care unit of the Fundacion Favaloro hospital, where the surgery took place.

-Fernandez' condition, described as a subdural hematoma, came from hitting her head when she took a fall in August.
-The operation involved draining blood that had pooled between the brain and the skull.
+The president's condition, described as a subdural hematoma, came from hitting her head in a fall in August.
+The operation, from which she is expected to fully recover, involves draining blood that has pooled between the brain and the skull.

-Fernandez, known for micro-managing her cabinet, is likely to pick up the reins of state as soon as she can, even if it from a hospital bed.
-Vice President Amado Boudou cut short a planned visit to Brazil and France to return to Argentina during the weekend and take over Fernandez's public duties for now.

-On Saturday Fernandez, 60, was told to rest for a month due to her condition but on Monday plans for the surgery were announced after she complained of tingling in her left arm.
+On Saturday she was told to rest for a month due to her condition.
+The surgery was announced on Monday after the 60-year-old leader complained of tingling in her left arm.

-"She sends greeting to all of you and would like to thank you and her medical team," Scoccimarro said from the hospital steps.

-The hematoma appeared at a sensitive time for the Fernandez administration.
-Argentines are increasingly unhappy about double-digit inflation and government-imposed currency controls that have clamped down on access to U.S. dollars as part of an effort to halt capital flight.
+The operation comes at a sensitive time for her administration, with Argentines griping about double-digit inflation and government-imposed currency controls that have clamped down on access to U.S. dollars as part of an effort to halt capital flight.

-Her policies promote economic growth at the cost of consumer prices increases clocked by private economists at 25 percent per year, one of the highest inflation rates in the world.
+The president's policies promote economic growth at the cost of inflation clocked by private economists at about 25 percent per year, one of the highest rates in the world.

-Fernandez had her thyroid glands removed last year after she was diagnosed with cancer, although later tests indicated no cancer was present.
-Her late husband, former President Nestor Kirchner, died from a heart attack in 2010.

-When Fernandez became ill on Saturday she was in full campaign mode, making speeches on behalf of allies running in the October 27 mid-term primary, which will determine whether her coalition keeps control of Congress during her final two years as leader of the grains-exporting powerhouse.
+When she became ill on Saturday, Fernandez was in campaign mode, making speeches on behalf of political allies running in the October 27 mid-term primary, an election that will determine whether her coalition remains in control of Congress in her final two years as leader of the grains-exporting country.

-Fernandez, first elected in 2007 and re-elected in 2011 on promises of greater state intervention in Latin America's No. 3 economy, also is embroiled in a legal battle against holdout bond investors who declined to participate in Argentina's 2005 and 2010 debt restructurings and are suing for full repayment.
+Fernandez, who was re-elected in 2011 on promises of increasing the role of government in Latin America's No. 3 economy, is also embroiled in a legal battle against holdout bond investors who declined to participate in Argentina's 2005 and 2010 debt restructurings and are suing for full repayment.

 The U.S. Supreme Court on Monday declined to hear a preliminary appeal filed by Argentina in the case, which could go on for another year after more than a decade of bouncing around the U.S. federal courts.